k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/Fabric/Fabric_Full_Docker_Install_V6.5.4.md

 ### RUN SINGLE FABRIC, CASSANDRA INSTANCES:

-   !!! - this compose file dosent include Kafka. if you need you can open the docker-compose.yml and unremark it.
+   **Note:** this compose file dosent include Kafka. if you need you can open the docker-compose.yml and unremark it.

 1. Run docker-compose as follows: